brootaylor/brootaylor-v3/src/_content/landings/projects.md

 ---
 title: "Projects"
 # Populates the `meta description` for a page
-summary: "I help businesses build user-friendly, responsive, accessible, and resilient websites that are built on strong foundations for lasting impact."
+summary: "I assist businesses in crafting user-friendly, responsive, accessible, and resilient websites, aiming to establish a solid groundwork that contributes to a lasting and meaningful online presence."
 # Populates the opening / `lead` text on a page
 lead:
-  - I help businesses build user-friendly, responsive, accessible, and resilient websites that are built on strong foundations for lasting impact.
+  - I assist businesses in crafting user-friendly, responsive, accessible, and resilient websites, aiming to establish a solid groundwork that contributes to a lasting and meaningful online presence.
   - Need some help with your next project? <a href="/contact">Get in touch</a>.

 bodyClass: "projects-home"